BlockScience/MSML-Template/README-Base.md

     - An example here is if you have a parameter `Param A` that always has to be 1 - `Param B`, you can have a function that fills it in automatically

 ### Postprocessing

+- The post processing module has two folders

 ### Analytics